awesome-streamers/awesome-streamerrc/TheAltF4Stream/README.md

 - To provide a `pre-built` Neovim-in-Docker environment w/ configuration included. (portability)
 - To provide an `auto-loading` Neovim-in-Docker environment w/ overridable configuration options. (experimental)

-The first two should work out of the box - the `auto-loading` Docker image is still HIGHLY expieremental and NOT recommended for real development use.
+The first two should work out of the box - the `auto-loading` Docker image is still HIGHLY experimental and NOT recommended for actual development use.

-### I. Drag-and-drop
+### Drag-and-drop

 To use this configuration for your own personal use (recommended):